EAAI-27 Call for Participation

 Chair: Todd Neller (Gettysburg College)

-This special track invites assignments for AI classes.
+This special track invites assignments for AI classes for a range of learners.
 Good assignments take a lot of work to design.
-If an assignment you have developed may be useful to other AI educators, this track provides an opportunity to share it.
-Model AI Assignments are kept in a public online archive.
+If an assignment you have developed may be useful to the broader AI education community, this track provides an opportunity to share it.
+Model AI Assignments are shared via a public online archive.
+Accepted Model AI Assignments must be presented in person at EAAI.

 This track has special submission instructions (http://modelai.gettysburg.edu).